CuriousCurmudgeon/history_of_vcs/03_rcs.md

 > TODO: Insert picture from paper of branch tree.

 This is an example of branching.
-We can see that each fork appends a another number to the version.
+We can see that each fork appends another number to the version.
 You can also give a friendlier label to the branches as an alias.
 One possible usage for this is to manage releases.
 If you create a labeled branch for every file, then you can retrieve every file for a release with

 > $ co -rconfig1 *.v